silicon-vlsi/Project2021/README.md

 ## SRAM Project
 The goal of this project is to analyze, design, simulate and layout and the entire 6T-based SRAM IP Block in 0.5um SCMOS Technology.

+**ASSIGNMENT**
+- [10 Jul 2021] : Design a 6T-SRAM Cell for minimum area using the 0.5um SCMOS technology.

 **READING AND VISUAL MATERIALS**

 - **VIDEOS**: